sapio-lang/sapio/docs/MODERNIZATION.md

 Add differential tests against reference scripts/nodes and targeted fuzzing at parsing, lowering, linking, signing and ABI boundaries.
 Record the limits of multi-coin and recursive constructions rather than assuming local proofs extend.

+Before publishing supported Sapio crates, publish the reviewed Miniscript repair and update the declared dependency requirements.
+The current workspace Git patch does not propagate to external application or plugin workspaces.

 Before tagging a supported release, establish active maintainers, a private security reporting route, supported platform/API policy, a changelog, release